-With the implementations of national afforestation and reforestation programs since the late 1970s, China are credited with making a significant contribution to regional and global C sinks in recent decades.
-Used forest identity and CFID, this study quantified

-- in detail the relative contributions of forest areal expansion and increased biomass density to China's forest C sinks during the past 30 years.
+With the implementation of national afforestation and reforestation programs since the late 1970s, China is credited with having made a significant contribution to regional and global C sinks in recent decades.
+Using forest identity and CFID, this study quantified in detail the relative contributions of forest areal expansion and increased biomass density to China's forest C sinks during the past 30 years.
 Our findings suggested that the mechanisms underlying the C sinks for natural and planted forests differed markedly with various effects from these two driving agents.
-The areal expansion of forests was a larger contributor to C sinks than forest growth for all forests and planted - forests while forest growth (e.g. increased biomass density) made a larger contribution for natural forests.
-Furthermore, the increasing trend in the relative contribution of forest growth to C sinks for planted forests highlight that afforestation can continue to increase the C sink of China's forests in the future subject to persistently-increasing forest growth after establishment of plantation. - Author contributions.
-P. Li and J. Zhu equally contributed to this work.
-J. Fang, J. Zhu, and P. Li designed the research; P. Li, J. Zhu, H. Hu, Z. Guo, and J. Fang performed the research; P. Li, J. Zhu, and J. Fang analyzed data; J. Fang, Y. Pan and R. Birdsey contributed new analytic tools; P. Li and J. Zhu prepared the manuscript with contributions from all co-authors.
+The areal expansion of forests was a larger contributor to C sinks than forest growth for all forests and planted forests, while forest growth (e.g. increased biomass density) made a larger contribution for natural forests.
+For all forests, growth in area and density each contributed equally to the total C sinks in forest biomass in China (50.4 % vs. 49.6 %).
+Furthermore, the increasing trend in the relative contribution of forest growth to C sinks for planted forests highlights that afforestation will continue to increase the C sink of China's forests in the future, subject to persistently increasing forest growth after the establishment of plantations.